 Acquired conditions are those that develop or occur after birth.
-They can involve disease and infection, or they can involve accident and injury.
+They can involve accident and injury as well as disease and infection.
 Acquired conditions that are treated with reconstructive surgery include:

-Plastic surgeons spend a great deal of time operating on cancer patients.
-Reconstructive surgery, mainly excision, closure and flap reconstruction, is used to treat a range of cancer conditions, especially cancer of the skin, breast, head and neck and sarcoma.
+Reconstructive Surgery, mainly excision, closure and flap reconstruction, is used to treat a wide range of cancer conditions, such as cancer of the skin, breast, head and neck and sarcoma. • Infection

-Reconstructive surgery is used to remove dead tissue following severe infections and to repair the surrounding area.
+Following severe infections, Reconstructive Surgery is used to remove dead tissue and to repair the surrounding area.

 The main techniques used by plastic surgeons in reconstructive procedures are: